falcosecurity/libs/test/vm/README.md

 Status: **Under development, experimental**

 We have developed this framework with the sole intention of providing a convenient and efficient solution for `localhost` testing.
 It serves a unique purpose that is distinct from our official CI tests or the CI-powered kernel driver artifact build mechanisms.
 The choice of technology was based on the need for a widely adopted framework that can function effectively on different developer machines.
 Our aim is to cater to developers who desire to test with various compiler versions across a reasonable kernel grid without having to dedicate excessive hours to testing.
 Additionally, we understand their preference to conveniently conduct these tests on the same development box.
 As a result, these considerations have guided the setup of our `localhost` testing infrastructure.
 If you are considering adopting a CI-powered testing approach, we would like to encourage you to explore the projects' setup designed specifically for that purpose.

+Running these tests is a time-consuming process, typically taking at least one hour from scratch.
+We kindly request your patience during the execution of these tests.

 ## Running VM-based Driver Functionality Tests on `localhost`